Little he could do to stop a thunderbolt from Diego. Was not overly troubled aside from the goal, but was there when needed.

-Had no answer for Bayern as Die Roten's finishing was top-class on the night.
-Could do little on any of the six goals.
+Had no answer for Bayern as die Roten's finishing was top-class on the night.
+Could do little for any of the six goals.

-Guilty of losing Shaqiri in the build up to the second goal, and was punished as the game began to slip away from his club.
+Guilty of losing Shaqiri in the build up to the second goal, and was punished as the game began to slip away.

 Had one of Wolfsburg's best chances of the night, a towering header that went just wide.
 Lost Mandzukic for the first goal and struggled with Bayern's swift attacks.

-His delivery from the set-piece was one of Wolfsburg's best attacking options, and nearly yielded a goal for Naldo.
+His delivery from set-pieces was one of Wolfsburg's best attacking options, and nearly yielded a goal for Naldo.

-Proved a more than capable match for Martinez in the early stages, but soon succumbed to his team's malaise and was powerless to stop its humiliation.
+Proved a more than capable match for Martinez in the early stages, but soon succumbed to his team's malaise and was powerless to stop their humiliation.